alsrlw/ansible-playbook-libsimple/README.md

 4. Open a console/terminal window if not open.
 5. Run the following commands to install the necessary or (optional) utilities:
 ```
 sudo pip install linode-python
 vagrant plugin install vagrant-linode
 ; (Optional) If you want to experiment with Linode API access from the console command-line
 ; On RedHat distributions:
 sudo yum install linode-cli
 sudo yum install perl-LWP-Protocol-https
 ; Or on Debian distributions:
 sudo apt-get install linode-cli
 sudo apt-get install liblwp-protocol-https-perl
 ```
 6. Create a directory for this project's file: `mkdir ~/simplye_circman` (or something similar)
 7. Make the project directory current: `cd ~/simplye_circman`
-8. Clone this repository to the control machine: `https://github.com/alsrlw/ansible-playbook-libsimple.git ./`
+8. Clone this repository to the control machine: `git clone https://github.com/alsrlw/ansible-playbook-libsimple.git ./`
 9. Copy the file in `group_vars/all/main.yml.sample` to `group_vars/all/main.yml` and add your own values inside the blank quotes.
 10. Copy the file in `vars/linode_vars.yml.sample` to `vars/linode_vars.yml` and add your own values inside the blank quotes.
 11. Copy the file `Vagrantfile.linode` to `Vagrantfile`